“On a quest to find the cause of neurodegeneration”

 Research lines:

-Examining the role of adipose tissue-derived T helper cells in triggering neuroinflammation and identifying other dietary influences on BBB permeability in this context.
+2. Examining the role of adipose tissue-derived immune cells or extracellular vesicles in triggering neuroinflammation and identifying other dietary influences like high salt on BBB permeability.

 Prof. dr. Bieke Broux: group leader

-Bieke Broux (°1985), PhD, is a junior group leader and head of the research line on the blood brain barrier in the NIC&R lab of Prof. Dr. Niels Hellings at Hasselt University (Biomedical Research Institute).
+Bieke Broux (°1985), PhD, is Assistant Professor Immunology and group leader of the CBN team at Hasselt University (Biomedical Research Institute).
 After her PhD, she obtained a postdoctoral fellowship grant from the Fund for Scientific Research Flanders (FWO).
-During the first two years of this postdoctoral fellowship, she worked in the lab of Prof. Dr. Alexandre Prat (CRCHUM, Université de Montréal, Canada), who is an expert in the field of blood brain barrier biology and disruption in multiple sclerosis.
-For her return to the lab of Prof. Dr. Hellings, she obtained a prestigious European ECTRIMS postdoctoral fellowship grant, as well as several bench fee grants (Belgian Charcot Foundation, FWO, Belgian MS support fund) to start a research line on the blood brain barrier in multiple sclerosis at the Biomedical Research Institute.
+During the first two years of this postdoctoral fellowship, she worked in the lab of Prof. Dr. Alexandre Prat (CRCHUM, Université de Montréal, Canada), on blood brain barrier biology and disruption in multiple sclerosis.
+For her return to BIOMED, she obtained a prestigious European ECTRIMS postdoctoral fellowship grant, as well as several bench fee grants (Belgian Charcot Foundation, FWO, Belgian MS support fund) to start a research line on the blood brain barrier in multiple sclerosis at the Biomedical Research Institute.
 In addition, she recently received a Global MS Research Booster Award, an international fellowship grant awarded once every two years by the Dutch “Stichting MS Research” to boost the development of a postdoctoral fellow into an independent group leader.
+Since 2021, she is appointed as Assistant Professor Immunology at Hasselt University.

 Paulien Baeten: Postdoctoral fellow